studio-lucia/magicaldata/files/ASCII.FNT.md

 ## 8x8

 Begins at 0x0100, and continues for the remainder of the file.
 Contains an uppercase and lowercase English font, assorted punctuation, and a set of hiragana.

+Like the filename implies, the 8x8 font is based directly on ASCII.
+It skips the unprintable characters and begins with what in ASCII would be 0x20 (space).
+Up through 0x7E, it follows Japanese editions of ASCII exactly, complete with \ rendered as ¥.
+(Backslash is contained at 0x7F, normally the DEL control character.)